pgbackrest/pgbackrest/README.md

 PgBackRest aims to be a simple backup and restore system that can seamlessly scale up to the largest databases and workloads.

+Instead of relying on traditional backup tools like tar and rsync, PgBackRest implements all backup features internally and features a custom protocol for communicating with remote systems.
+Removing reliance on tar and rsync allows better solutions to database-specific backup issues.
+The custom remote protocol limits the types of connections that are required to perform a backup which increases security.
+Each thread requires only one SSH connection for remote backups.

+A complete list of backrest features:

+* Local or remote backup
+* Multi-threaded backup/restore for performance
+* Checksums
+* Safe backups (checks that logs required for consistency are present before backup completes)
+* Full, differential, and incremental backups
+* Backup rotation (and minimum retention rules with optional separate retention for archive)
+* In-stream compression/decompression
+* Archiving and retrieval of logs for replicas/restores built in
+* Async archiving for very busy systems (including space limits)
+* Backup directories are consistent Postgres clusters (when hardlinks are on and compression is off)
+* Tablespace support
+* Restore delta option
+* Restore using timestamp/size or checksum
+* Restore remapping base/tablespaces

 ## release notes

 ### v0.50: [under development]